-In addition, and in contrast to statutory remission or parole, pre-sentence custody is time actually served in detention and often in harsher circumstances than the punishment will ultimately call for.
+In addition, and in contrast to statutory remission or parole, pre-sentence custody is time actually served in detention and often in harsher circumstances than the punishment will ultimately call for82.

-Secondly, with respect to the punitive nature of PSC even if that is not the immediate purpose of detention, she observed:
+Secondly, with respect to the punitive nature of PSC even if that is not the immediate purpose of

-&lt;sup>81 [2001] 1 SCR 455
+81 [2001] 1 SCR 455

-Ibid, at para.
-28.
+82 Ibid, at para.
+28. detention, she observed: